 For admission to Doctoral programs, applicants must possess a Master's degree or equivalent from a university, college or institute, and provide evidence of research potential.
 The School of Graduate and Postdoctoral Studies requires at least a 70% average in the Master's degree, as determined by the School of Graduate and Postdoctoral Studies.
-(Note: some Western programs provide for transfers from Master's to Doctoral degree status without achieving a Master's degree; see Section 4.05.
+Some Western programs provide for transfers from Master's to Doctoral degree status without achieving a Master's degree; see Section 4.05.
 Some Western programs offer direct entry to begin a doctoral degree without having a completed Master’s degree.
 Consult the program’s regulations for details.

 Individual programs commonly have higher admission standards than the minimum.
 Applicants should contact their program of choice to get information on its admission requirements.